LynetteMwe/wordle-clone/README.md

 ## Available Scripts

-On the `client side`, to start the servers, you can run these in the frontend directory:
+On the `client side`, to start the servers, you can run these in the `project directory`:

 ### `npm start`